se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══╧═══╧═══════╝[\n]
 ```

-So we can print the banner for team fish:
+Before refreshing the screen, we need to overlay the banner with the right message over the final board:

 ```
  ╔════════╤═══╤═══╤═══════╗ [\n]